Beauvais

 Car Rental

-Beauvais has rental desks from the major companies, and the drive itself follows the same A16-into-Paris route as a taxi.
-But returning a car at Orly, finding the right rental return zone, and dealing with periphérique traffic solo is a lot of added friction for what is, for most people, a one-way airport transfer.
+Beauvais offers rental desks from the big companies, and the route you take is the same A16-into-Paris route that a taxi would follow.
+Yet for most people, returning the car at Orly, finding the correct rental return zone, and navigating the périphérique on your own adds a lot of hassle to what is essentially a one-way journey to the airport.

-Pros: flexibility if you have stops planned along the way.
+Pros: the possibility of flexibility if you have planned stops along the way.

-Cons: drop-off logistics at Orly; you're driving unfamiliar motorways with a flight deadline; parking and fuel costs stack on top of the rental fee.
+Drawbacks include the logistics of dropping off the car at Orly, driving unfamiliar motorways while meeting a flight deadline, and the added costs of parking and fuel on top of the rental fee.

 Side-by-Side Comparison